-At Cutter Law, we understand firsthand the devastation caused by California wildfires and we are here to help you through this incredibly difficult time.
 Whether you are looking to file a California wildfire insurance claim or want to hold organizations accountable for their roles in causing California fires, we can guide you through the process.

 We know how frustrating and difficult it is to deal with insurance claims while trying to rebuild your life, especially when insurance companies likely will not have your best interests at heart.

 If you have been affected by a California wildfire, you need a compassionate attorney who can answer all your questions and help you maximize your claim.
 You need an attorney with extensive experience dealing with insurance companies and fighting to ensure clients’ rights are respected.

 Contact a highly skilled attorney at Cutter Law P.C. at any time in the claim process to make sure your rights and interests are protected.

 California Wildfire Risks

 Unfortunately for California residents, experts say as many as 25% of Californians are living in a ‘high risk’ wildfire area, with more than 2.7 million residents living in “very high fire hazard severity zones.”

 Fire experts say that times of heavy rain produce excess vegetation that then becomes fuel for fires in the hot, dry summer months, increasing the chances of an extreme fire season.